dentarg/auth0-blog/_posts/2017-08-16-javascript-for-microcontrollers-and-iot-part-3.markdown

 The last command, `sed`, is necessary because we want to make sure our C-array gets stored in ROM and not in RAM.
 To tell the C compiler that, we need to make the array `static` and `const`.
 We also change the type from `unsigned char` to just `char`.
 This makes no difference for the data in it and matches the signature of the `jerryphoton::eval()` function.

 ### Integrating the HTTP Parser
-The first library that we are goint to integrate is the HTTP parser ([http-parser-js](https://github.com/creationix/http-parser-js)).
+The first library that we are going to integrate is the HTTP parser ([http-parser-js](https://github.com/creationix/http-parser-js)).
 This library is a simple JavaScript-only HTTP parser meant to work as a drop-in replacement for Node.js's C-based parser.
 It provides the exact same JavaScript API.
 However, since this parser was written with Node in mind, certain minor adaptations must be performed before we can use it in JerryScript.
 We'll talk about them here.

 The first and biggest change has to do with the use of Node's `Buffer` object. `Buffer` is a Node-specific object and we can't use it here.
 There are two ways we could fix this here: we can rely on JerryScript's limited support for ECMAScript 2015's `TypedArray`, or we can use JavaScript strings.
 After taking a look at the code that uses `Buffer` we decided to go the `String` route.
 Let's take a look at the code: